ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 here to support discussion within the TAPS working group as to whether they should be added to a future revision of the base specification.

-## Transport Preferences
+## Protocol and Path Selection Properties

-The following transport preferences might be made available in addition to those specified in {{selection-properties}}:
+The following protocol and path selection properties might be made available in addition to those specified in {{transport-params}}:

 * Request not to delay acknowledgment of Message:
   This boolean property specifies whether an application considers it